dj-m/CapstoneTwo/README.md

     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

-- Project structure based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience
+- Project structure based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>